News For Public Officials . . . Get the Newsletter - It's FREE

 As a newspaper, we always push for open government and open records.
 But a dose of common sense has to be used as our technology changes.
 In that regard, the Internet and the ease by which information can change hands, caught us all by surprise.

-While there are governmental bodies studying the impact of the Internet and INSTANT SEARCHES, we believe it's time for legislation to address the topic with a heavy dose of common sense included.
+While there are governmental bodies studying the impact of the Internet and Public Records, we believe it's time for legislation to address the topic with a heavy dose of common sense included.

 Requiring individuals or governmental bodies to follow guidelines that include a sensitive data sheet would help keep much of the information used by ID thieves off the Internet.
 If necessary, a two-tiered system might be called for whereby people who have a right to see an entire file may view the full information, while the general public may not.